 ‘“But you will receive power when the Holy Spirit comes on you and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 After he said this, he was taken up before their very eyes and a cloud hid him from their sight.’Acts 1:8-9, NIV

-That's a description of the Ascension - the return to glory permanently.
+That is a description of the Ascension - the return to glory permanently.
 The very last thing Jesus did was to promise them again, as he had done in the upper room, the Holy Spirit is coming.
 When we turn over to Acts 2: 1 - 4, we see that the disciples are gathered in Jerusalem.
-They've stayed in Jerusalem and they have a wide number of other followers of Jesus with the twelve; Judas Iscariot having been replaced by a disciple called Matthias.
+They have stayed in Jerusalem and they have a wide number of other followers of Jesus with the twelve; Judas Iscariot having been replaced by a disciple called Matthias.
 In the first four verses it says this,

 ‘When the day of Pentecost came they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues, as the Spirit enabled them.’Acts 2:1-4, NIV